-- Out of the 201 respondents who had disclosed violence in this survey, 47.3% had not sought help for the violence experienced. - From this survey, the rate of under-reporting for self-disclosed survivors stands at 52.6% for women, and 47.4% for men an almost equal split between both.
+- Out of the 201 respondents who had disclosed violence in this survey, 47.3% had not sought help for the violence experienced. - From this survey, the rate of under-reporting for self-disclosed survivors stands at 52.6% for women, and 47.4% for men - an almost equal split between both.
 However, this particular survey question is limited in two ways: firstly, that this particular subgroup was not questioned about the type(s) of violence experienced, for which they did not seek help; and secondly, that this measure takes into account only respondents who have chosen to disclose an experience of violence, through their disclosure of non-reporting. - Broadly speaking, questions of prevalence incorporated into broad surveys about VAW (such as this one) have been seen to yield lower prevalence rates of violence compared to dedicated surveys, which are believed to garner disclosures more accurately reflective of actual prevalence rates.
-As such, it is likely that the even the self-disclosed rates of violence here are underreported and should not be taken as prevalence rates. - For future research, greater consideration must be given towards large-scale dedicated surveys or interviews about Malaysians' experiences of violence and reporting as well as their mode(s) of administration, as these are designed to enable interviewers to establish a rapport with respondents. - In either case, the relatively low numbers of violence disclosed in this survey still reflects global trends, for which violence against women has been well-established as an underestimated and under-reported crisis. - Previous research suggest that there are a myriad of factors related to this such as fear of reprisals, economic and psychological dependence, anticipation that the police will not take the charges seriously, sand perceptions of assault as a private matter.
-Furthermore, rates of under-reporting by formerly-married women have been
+As such, it is likely that the even the self-disclosed rates of violence here are underreported and should not be taken as prevalence rates. - For future research, greater consideration must be given towards large-scale dedicated surveys or interviews about Malaysians' experiences of violence and reporting as well as their mode(s) of administration, as these are designed to enable interviewers to establish a rapport with respondents. - In either case, the relatively low numbers of violence disclosed in this survey still reflects global trends, for which violence against women has been well-established as an underestimated and under-reported crisis. - Previous research suggest that there are a myriad of factors related to this such as fear of reprisals, economic and psychological dependence, anticipation that the police will not take the charges seriously,84 and perceptions of assault as a private matter.85 Furthermore, rates of under-reporting by formerly-married women have been attributed to a general lack of confidence in criminal justice systems that are likely to assign blame to them, rather than to perpetrators.86 Some data from developing countries has found that a reluctance to report VAW includes concerns of embarrassment, beliefs that reporting is pointless, or that gender-based violence as a whole, is simply part of the woman's burden.87

-85 Richard B. Felson and Paul-Philippe Paré, "The Reporting of Domestic Violence and Sexual Assault by Nonstrangers to the Police," Journal of Marriage and Family 67, no. 3 (2005): pp. 597-610, doi:10.1111/j.1741-3737.2005.00156.x.
+84 Richard B. Felson and Paul-Philippe Paré, "The Reporting of Domestic Violence and Sexual Assault by Nonstrangers to the Police," Journal of Marriage and Family 67, no. 3 (2005): pp. 597-610, doi:10.1111/j.1741-3737.2005.00156.x.

-86 Richard B. Felson et al., "Reasons for Reporting and Not Reporting Domestic Violence to the Police," Criminology 40, no. 3 (2002): pp. 617-648, doi:10.1111/j.1745-9125.2002.
+85 Richard B. Felson et al., "Reasons for Reporting and Not Reporting Domestic Violence to the Police," Criminology 40, no. 3 (2002): pp. 617-648, doi:10.1111/j.1745-9125.2002. tb00968.x.